{{ summaryTitle }}

 FAQ:

-Does the generator check my repository?
+Does this check the real repository?

-Why is my readiness score below 100%?
+Why is the readiness score below 100%?

-Why did badge output not appear?
+Why did badge Markdown not appear?

 Glossary: